https://hendricksfamilyfoundation.org/wp-content/uploads/2026/05/go_beyond_grades_beloit.jpg

 Increasing choices and educational options available to Beloit families.

-School District of Beloit Pilot Project Proposal
+School District of Beloit Pilot Project

 The Hendricks Family Foundation believes deeply in the potential of Beloit’s children.
 We love this city, believe every child deserves the chance to soar, and are committed to improving educational opportunities and outcomes for children in our community.
-The Foundation recently approached the School District of Beloit Board of Education to indicate our interest in partnering with the district in a focused effort to improve academic outcomes, particularly 3rd grade literacy.

-- School-wide coaching focused on leadership, instruction and school culture.
+- School-wide coaching focused on leadership, instruction, and school culture.

-- 60 slots of high-impact, one-on-on tutoring for 1st – 3rd graders.
+- 60 slots of high-impact, one-on-one tutoring for 1st-3rd graders.

 - Defined staff incentives for meeting school-wide goals.